- Planning for your Photography Workshop - January 27, 2020

 As we travel North, the left side provides wild grasses or flowered vistas with sea cliffs, sea stacks, sea arches and sea life.
-To the right, there are redwood forests hidden in deep quiet crayons.
+To the right, there are redwood forests hidden in deep quiet canyons.
 Mosses, streams, waterfall, and ferns abound, for those in the know and those willing to slow down on the road and explore beyond the crowded turn out vistas.

 The people of Big Sur and Hwy 1, seem to reflect their Bohemian roots and natural energy as well.
 Always a tight community of friendly good-natured people, many are still inhabiting its many secret places.
 Quite a few of Big Sur’s inhabitants are descendants from the early homesteaders, as well as a handful of transients who live its backcountry.
 Many of Big Sur’s lodges and businesses owners are descendants of these rugged and independent homesteaders.